 The CCU is a hospital unit dedicated to treating patients with critical cardiovascular conditions.
-It was created in 1971 as a medical-surgical unit to admit patients suffering acute myocardial infarction and other acute cardiovascular medical pathologies and to offer post-operative care for patients following cardiac surgery.
-In 1989 it was divided into two and the current took charge of patients with medical pathologies and became part of the Cardiology Department.
 The CCU has 10 hospital beds for critical patients and 4 for semi-critical patients, and plays an important role in healthcare, with around 1000 admissions per year.
 Two thirds of admissions are due to acute myocardial infarction and the rest are due to acute cardiovascular syndromes such as heart failure or non-ischemic cardiogenic shock, resuscitated cardiorespiratory arrest, and other severe tachyarrhythmia and bradyarrhythmia.
 Acute aortic syndrome, cardiac tamponade and after complex or complicated structural or electrophysiology procedures.